dev-billy/startup_name_generator/README.md

-# flutter_app
+# startup_name_generator

-A new Flutter application.
+This is a flutter application that generates startup name pairs.

-## Getting Started
+## More about

-This project is a starting point for a Flutter application.
+This project is a starting point in my flutter journey as a completion on the codelabs on flutter.

-A few resources to get you started if this is your first Flutter project:
+A few resources used and more on the project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)

+## From The Flutter team

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,